How to make dairy-free milk

-Oat and nut milks are ideal for those following a dairy-free diet, and they are surprisingly simple to make at home.
-We show you how easy it is to make your own oat, almond and cashew milks.
+Oat and nut milks are ideal for those following a dairy-free diet – and they're surprisingly simple to make at home.
+We show you how easy it is to make your own.

-Place 100g oats or 150g whole almonds or cashews in a large bowl and cover with water.
-Pop some cling film over the top, and leave to soak overnight or for at least 4 hrs.
+- Put the oats in a large bowl and cover with water.
+Leave to soak, covered, overnight or for at least 4 hrs.

-Pour the mixture into a nut milk bag or a muslin-lined sieve set over a jug, and allow to drip through.
-Stir the mixture gently with a spoon to speed it up, if you like.
+- Drain and rinse the almonds, then tip into a blender with 750ml cold water.
+Whizz until smooth.
+Pour the mixture into a muslin-lined sieve placed over a jug and allow it to drip through.
+Gently stir the mixture with a spoon to speed up the process.

-When most of the liquid has gone into the jug, gather the sides of the bag or muslin together and squeeze tightly with both hands to extract the last of the milk.
+- When most of the liquid has dripped through into the jug, gather the sides of the muslin together and squeeze tightly with both hands to extract the last of the milk.